justinokamoto/espeak-ng-python/README.md

 ## Installation

-You can download this Python package from the Pythin Package Index:
+Provided you have installed the required dependencies described from the previous section, you can download this Python package from the Pythin Package Index:

 TODO: Upload package to PyPI!